duffney/duffney.io/content/posts/_index.md

 <!-- Change to keyboard image from knowledge worker -->

-Join *The Knowledge Worker* newsletter, and rethink how you work.
+Join 2,380 subscribers and enter your email below.

 <style>
   .gumroad-follow-form-embed {